mackyle/git-osx-installer/README_PATCHES.txt

   My own patches to make `git-send-email.perl` use libcurl instead of OpenSSL.
 Has not been posted elsewhere.

+* Support Tcl 8.4 for git-gui

+  - `patches/km/git-gui-tcl-8_4.txt`

+  My own patch to make git-gui actually work with Tcl 8.4 which is all it's supposed to require.
+Has not been posted elsewhere but is trivial.

 * Allow notes refs to be anywhere if given in full

   - `patches/sc/any-notes-ref.txt`